vestas-wind-systems/zephyr/boards/arm/rcar_ebisu/doc/rcar_ebisu.rst

 Overview
 ********

-The Ebisu is an R-CarE3-specific evaluation board that can be used to evaluate systems using the R-CarE3 and to develop operating systems, device drivers, and applications.
+The Ebisu is an R-Car E3-specific evaluation board that can be used to evaluate systems using the R-Car E3 and to develop operating systems, device drivers, and applications.
 Using the Ebisu board allows developers to efficiently conduct required tasks such as evaluating the performance of an R-CarE3-based system and thus greatly reduce the turn-around time in their product development.